squid-cache/squid-cache.github.io/Features/DynamicSslCert.rst

  }}}

-=== Create Self-Signed Certificate ===
+=== Create Self-Signed Root CA Certificate ===

-This certificate will be used by Squid to generate dynamic certificates.
+This certificate will be used by Squid to generate dynamic certificates for proxied sites.
+For all practical purposes, this certificate becomes a [[href://http://en.wikipedia.org/wiki/Root_certificate|Root certificate]] and you become a Root CA. If your certificate is compromised, any user trusting (knowingly or otherwise) your Root certificate may not be able to detect man-in-the-middle attacks orchestrated by others.

 Create directory to store the certificate (the exact location is not important):